WilliXL/willixl.github.io/_posts/2024-12-22-startup_philosophies_2024.md

 that competitors can't really play.

 I'd be very careful about _why_ a startup should take on VC funding.
-VCs know what their tool is really good at, so they expect the outcome.
+VCs know what their tool is really good at, so they expect that outcome.
 If you take on VC funding you need to be prepared to deliver scale, defensibility, and a large part of the market captured without much room for your competitors to play.

 A lot of the 2010's startup success stories happened to be in winner-take-all markets, at least at the time based on whatever